mmbman/Katagiri/1980-01-19-Blue-Cliff-Record-Case-2-Talk-1.md

 Well, if you have a family, “I want to go to zazen, so you should stay here and take care [of things]” – this is off.
 Don’t you think so?
 It’s really a cause of fighting.
 It’s really true.
 That’s why [Gempo Roshi](glossary#gempo-yamamoto) crashed that idea: “Stupid!
 Your practice is just for you.”

 I don’t think practice is just for you – but don’t touch it, okay?
-Don’t get one "setting" for ideas.
+Don’t get one “setting” for ideas.
 Practice is not just for you, practice is not just for all sentient beings; whatever you say, it doesn’t hit the mark.

 ##### 47:58

 Anyway, what for do you practice?
 Do you practice for the good of all sentient beings?
 It is still one-sided; because your practice is limited by this.

 Or on the other hand if you say, “I practice for myself” – this is also, your practice is limited by certain ideas.
-So, "release, forget yourself, and throw yourself into [zazen](glossary#zazen)," means, "What is that?
+So, “release, forget yourself, and throw yourself into [zazen](glossary#zazen),” means, “What is that?
 This is perfect practice; practice beyond saving all sentient beings, or for saving yourself.
 They are just ideas; practice must be alive.
 At that time ... you simply cannot perceive that practice, but it is really universal.

 That is called *[unintelligible]* practice.
 That is, throw yourself into the [Buddha](glossary#buddha)’s home.